My War Story: The WWII Memoir of Private Bill Lowcock (Book)

 Over the next year or so, I went through and structured the memoir so it would make sense for others.
 This included a lot of research, linking key parts of the story to dates, verifying the names and ranks of people mentioned, location names, and ensuring that vernacular of the time included a translation so modern generations would fully understand Bill’s experience.
 This included trawling through the Australian War Memorial Archives for photos that would better illustrate the story.

 I hope my efforts go part of the way of remembering Bill’s legacy.
 I also hope it inspires others to do the same with any war journals or memoirs in their possession.
-If you’re interested in reading Bill Lowcock’s story, it’s now available on Amazon (print and digital), it’s also available on Google Play (digital).
+I did not make a profit on the book it’s sold at cost.

 Scroll to Top